mssgill/dmtn-023/index.rst

  - We measure again in every band while holding the positions and shapes fixed at the values measured in each object's reference band, using :py:class:`lsst.meas.base.ForcedPhotCoaddTask` (``forcedPhotCoadd.py``).
 This produces the ``deepCoadd_forced_src`` dataset, which provides the flux measurements that provide our best estimates of colors.

 Because our coadds are not PSF-homogenized, the forced coadd fluxes don't produce consistent colors unless some other form of PSF correction is applied.
-The PSF
-In production settings, we use an external catalog of bright stars to set some masks when building coadds, an fluxes and optional CModel fluxes (see :ref:`Enabling Extension Packages <enabling-extension-packages>`) do provide this correction, while other fluxes do not (and the CModel correction is only approximate; it depends on how well the galaxy's morphology can be approximated by a simple model).
+In production settings, we use an external catalog of bright stars to set some masks when building coadds, and optional CModel fluxes (see :ref:`Enabling Extension Packages <enabling-extension-packages>`) do provide this correction, while other fluxes do not (and the CModel correction is only approximate; it depends on how well the galaxy's morphology can be approximated by a simple model).

 There is no need to run these tasks independently; the `multiBandDriver.py` script (:py:class:`lsst.pipe.drivers.MultiBandDriverTask`) can be used to run them all in the appropriate order.
 This is a :py:class:`lsst.ctrl.pool.BatchParallelTask`, so all of the more sophisticated parallelization options are available.
 Before we we run it, however, we'll have to create a small configuration file.